 Facilities in Delta, Cedaredge and Hotchkiss

 PTs examine each individual and develop a plan of treatment using techniques to promote the ability to move, reduce pain and restore function.
-Our therapists are licensed and have been extensively trained to perform techniques that require manual skills, application of modalities, and instruction and prescription of exercises that are specific to each individual's unique needs.
+Our licensed therapists have been extensively trained to perform techniques that require manual skills, application of modalities, and instruction and prescription of exercises that are specific to each individual's unique needs.

-If you are interested in touring any of our facilities, please telephone the specific clinic for an appointment.
-It is especially helpful for patients who are considering elective procedures such as shoulder or knee surgery to tour the clinic and meet the therapists who will be working with them postoperatively.
+If you are interested in touring any of our facilities, please call the specific clinic for an appointment.
+It is especially helpful for patients who are considering elective procedures, such as shoulder or knee surgery, to tour the clinic and meet the therapists who will be working with them postoperatively.

-We are proud to have PTS who specialize in wound care and pediatrics.
+We are proud to have PTs who specialize in wound care, lymphedema and pediatrics.

-Occupational therapists (OTs) are health care professionals who also treat individuals across their lifespan but with the focus on the individual's ability to perform the daily routines of Self-care, work, and leisure..
+Occupational therapists (OTs) are health care professionals who also treat individuals across their lifespan but with the focus on the individual's ability to perform the daily routines of self-care, work and leisure.
 An occupational therapist evaluates both the person and their environment to identify methods of increasing the person's ability to perform tasks that are needed or desired.
 Interventions could be improving ability, changing the task, or recommending adaptive equipment or environmental changes to achieve the person's goals.
-Specialized areas of focus of our therapists include feeding, hand therapy, stroke rehabilitation, and pediatrics.
-We currently have five occupational therapists with an average of 36 years of experience working with individuals of all ages in a variety of settings to include hospital, outpatient, and home health.
+Specialized areas of focus of our therapists include feeding, hand therapy, stroke rehabilitation and pediatrics.
+We currently have occupational therapists with extensive experience who work with individuals of all ages in a variety of settings to include hospital, outpatient and home health.

 Outpatient Rehabilitation Locations: